christianpohlmann/cv/README.md

 ## About
 This is Christian's German CV.
 You are free to use it as a template for your own CV.
+A rendered pdf file is included in this repository.
+Alternatively, you can build the pdf from sources (see below).

 ## Requirements
 A LaTeX distribution including the "moderncv" package.